AjNavneet/LoanApproval_PredictiveAnalytics_Classification/readme.md

 # Loan Approval Predictive Analytics using Gradient Boosting Classifier

-## Project Overview

-### Description
+### Overview
 This project involves analyzing a dataset of over 100,000 loan records to determine the best way to predict whether a loan applicant should be granted a loan.

+---

 ## Aim
 The goal is to build a machine learning model that returns a unique customer ID and a loan status label, indicating whether the loan should be approved.